 It doesn’t have to be long and complicated.
 The Australian Broadcasting Company, for instance, has come up with just four guidelines:

-Written by Michael Scutt of Dale Langley & Co.
+Written by Michael Scutt of Crane & Staples.